 - Take a slow and steady approach to SEO – Fact: MomentPath’s ideal buyer isn’t going to find them via Google search.
 By tying SEO to brand awareness and not leads, they’re able to make smarter decisions about what content to invest in, building up traffic for high-volume top-of-funnel keywords to boost their web presence over time.

 Challenger Trait #3: Challengers Take Control of the SaleLast, but certainly not least, is the third key challenger trait; the ability to take control of the sale.
+According to the study:

+“While not aggressive, [challengers] are certainly assertive.
+They are comfortable with tension and are unlikely to acquiesce to every customer demand.
+When necessary, they can press customers a bit — not just in terms of their thinking but around things like price.”Oof, did you say price?
+That’s right.
 Challenger brands aren’t afraid to tell customers exactly what to do in order to see results in their business and because of that, customers are likely to trust them more than they trust the brands that are just trying to “stay in front of them” with generic email newsletters.

-In fact, most customers are so afraid to lose the insights they gain from working with a challenger brand, they often see it as the one the few “must-haves” in their tech stack.Click To Tweet
+Most customers are so afraid to lose the insights they gain from working with a challenger brand, they often see it as the one the few “must-haves” in their tech stack.Click To Tweet

 - Use product-focused long tail blogs – By narrowing in on deeply specific long tail keywords, Ahrefs accelerates the buyer’s journey and gets readers to opt-in for a paid trial faster.